UMM-CSci-3601-S24/iter-3-merge2main/README.md

 ## What is Scav-a-Snap

 Scav-a-Snap is a scavenger hunt game for hosts and hunters to design and play their own created scavenger hunt.
-Scav-a-Snap is designed to a child-friendly, creative-oriented game.
+Scav-a-Snap is designed to be a child-friendly, creative-oriented game.

 In a hunt of Scav-a-Snap there are two types of players - hosts and hunters.
 The host is responsible for creating a scavenger hunt and adding individual tasks to the hunt (for example "take a picture of a Stop Sign).